Beaumont Renegades

-The Beaumont Renegades are a professional indoor football team based in Beaumont, Texas.
-They are slated to play their home games at the Ford Arena, located at the Doggett Ford Park in Beaumont.
+The Beaumont Renegades are a professional arena football team based in Beaumont, Texas, that competes in Arena Football One (AF1).
+The team plays its home games at Ford Arena in Doggett Ford Park.
 They were initially members of American Indoor Football, but went dormant until 2025 where they became members of the National Arena League (which the previous AIF teams had merged with).
-They won the league's championship in their inaugural season and have since joined Arena Football One.
+They won the league's championship in their inaugural season before joining AF1.